 What is an offset?

-Some lenders offer a mortgage offset account and others offer a redraw offset facility.
+Some lenders offer a mortgage offset account and others offer an offset sub-account.
 Either way, having an offset home loan lets you pay off your loan faster and with less interest.

-Whenever you put money into an offset account or redraw offset facility, that money is 100% "offset" against your home loan.
+Whenever you put money into an offset account or offset sub-account, that money is 100% "offset" against your home loan.

 So, if you had a loan of $400,000, and $5,000 in your offset, you would only pay interest on $395,000.